(Closed) Request For Proposal – GPSNR-RFP-A02-021-Comprehensive Disease Fighting Approach

 Evaluation Factors

-4. Cost, including an assessment of total cost of ownership
+• Cost, including an assessment of total cost of ownership

-5. Technical expertise/experience of bidder and bidder’s staff
+• Technical expertise/experience of bidder and the bidder’s staff

 GPSNR reserves the right to award to the bidder that presents the best value to GPSNR as determined solely by GPSNR in its absolute discretion.

-(CLOSED) Request for Proposal – Study on Living Income Gap in Global Natural Rubber Value Chains – Indonesia
+(CLOSED) Request for Proposal – Study on Human Rights and Labour Rights’ risk mapping in the global Natural Rubber value chains

-The consultant will collect the information via desktop study, interviewing of GPSNR members, research institutes, social NGOs, governmental organizations, etc. A primary list of stakeholders will be provided by the Secretariat together with the Equity Working Group members.
+The consultant will collect the information via desktop study, interviewing of GPSNR members, research institutes, social NGOs, governmental organizations, etc. A primary list of stakeholders will be provided by the Secretariat together with the Strategy and Objectives Working Group members.
 A complementary list will be developed by the consultant.
-Regular contact and updating to the Equity Working Group together with the Secretariat will be required.
-Travel plans shall be made by the consultant where possible and necessary.
+Regular contact and updating to the Strategy and Objective Working Group together with the Secretariat will be required.
+It is estimated that there will be the need for a series of face to face meetings in South East Asia over the course of the project.
+Travel plans shall be made by the consultant

 The following submission guidelines & requirements apply to this Request for Proposal: